 Upon receipt and preliminary review of your technical application, you will be contacted by the Department of Real Estate within 30 days and provided with a status update.

 After your completed application is reviewed and approved, completion of the appropriate license agreement is the next step.
 For further information, please review the Baltimore City Communications License Agreement.
 Once you have a license agreement, obtain building permits, and other approvals as needed.

 Important Note: Applicants are responsible for providing complete application packages.
 Incomplete applications will be rejected and shall lose their priority in terms of the order in which the requests are reviewed and concluded.
 Notification of rejected applications will be provided by the Department of Real Estate.

 New/Temporary Construction on City-owned Property

 - Confirm that the property is owned by the City.

 - Check for space availability on the City-owned property.
 After you submit your inquiry, the Department of Real Estate will contact you within 10 business days regarding property availability.

 The City of Baltimore is willing to accept offers to place telecommunications facilities on its properties.
 Adequate compensation is required in the form of an annual license fee which will increase by 4% each year.
-The City of Baltimore has telecommunications facilities on its towers which house the city’s communication equipment and on buildings such as fire houses and public works facilities.
-Anyone interested in placing antennas or other equipment on city-owned sites should contact the Department of Real Estate at 410-396-4768, send an email to [email protected], or complete and submit an Antenna Site Application.
-For an Antenna Site Application, click here.
+The City of Baltimore has telecommunications facilities on its towers which house the city’s communication equipment and on buildings such as firehouses and public works facilities.
+Anyone interested in placing antennas or other equipment on city-owned sites should contact the Department of Real Estate at 410-396-4768, send an email to Monique Simpson, or complete and submit the Baltimore City Antenna Site Application (PDF) by clicking here.

 Please contact the City of Baltimore Board of Municipal and Zoning Appeals office regarding zoning requirements at 410-396-4301.
 Zoning approval will be required before a License Agreement will be submitted to the Board of Estimates.